 |If graphene was made out of balloons, it might look something like this.|

-And this wasn’t in the chat, but these are books (for adults) mentioned in Written in Water that sounded intriguing: When the Rivers Run Dry and Confessions of an Eco Sinner by Fred Pearce and The Big Necessity: The unmentionable world of human waste and why it matters by Rose George (named best science book of 2008 by The Economist).
+I already mentioned in Written in Water.
+Here is more recommended reading (affiliate links): When the Rivers Run Dry and Confessions of an Eco Sinner by Fred Pearce and The Big Necessity: The unmentionable world of human waste and why it matters by Rose George (named best science book of 2008 by The Economist).